belsrc/simple-server-setup/setup.md

 nano /etc/rkhunter.conf
 ```

-If your sever is is new, chances are you can whitelist the few results that were found previously.
+If your sever is new, chances are you can whitelist the few results that were found previously.
 You can scroll down to the `SCRIPTWHITELIST` section and add the ones you found.
 ```
 SCRIPTWHITELIST="/usr/sbin/adduser"
 SCRIPTWHITELIST="/usr/bin/ldd"